 At the beginning of 2012, Nanna and Grandad set up the Lisa Wiles Red Wellies charity to help other brain tumour patients and to raise funds for a new research laboratory at Addenbrooke’s, which was named after Lisa.

 Research into brain tumours is so underfunded yet brain tumours have such a dreadful impact on families.
-My dream is that we will find a cure so that one day there will be a girl whose mother is diagnosed with a GBM and survives.
+My dream is that we will find a cure so that one day there will be a girl whose mother is diagnosed with a glioblastoma and survives.

 Shannen Norwood